AxonIQ/reference-guide/extensions/tracing.md

 ## Configuring the extension
 The extension can be disabled setting the property `axon.extension.tracing.enabled` to `false` (default=`true`).
 This will give you the possibility to turn it off when needed (e.g.: for a certain environment).

 Furthermore there is a more fine-grained configuration option of the tracing span tags on commands, events and queries.
-You can customize span tags easily, mixing and matching between available tag `messageId`, `aggregateId`, `messageType`, `payloadType`, `messageName` and `payload`.
+You can customize span tags easily, mixing and matching between available tag `MESSAGE_ID`, `AGGREGATE_ID`, `MESSAGE_TYPE`, `PAYLOAD_TYPE`, `MESSAGE_NAME` and `PAYLOAD`.
 Take into account that some of the tags make sense on a certain span type, but not on another, and some of them have an hidden cost on network (such as payload).
 Use them wisely!
 ```
-axon.extension.tracing.span.commandTags=messageId, messageType, payloadType, messageName
+axon.extension.tracing.span.commandTags=MESSAGE_ID, MESSAGE_TYPE, PAYLOAD_TYPE, MESSAGE_NAME
-axon.extension.tracing.span.eventTags=messageId, aggregateId, messageType, payloadType
+axon.extension.tracing.span.eventTags=MESSAGE_ID, AGGREGATE_ID, MESSAGE_TYPE, PAYLOAD_TYPE
-axon.extension.tracing.span.queryTags=messageId, messageType, payloadType, messageName
+axon.extension.tracing.span.queryTags=MESSAGE_ID, MESSAGE_TYPE, PAYLOAD_TYPE, MESSAGE_NAME
 ```

 Above an example of the default value.